 Testing the 'Netatmo Welcome' Smart Camera – Hardware Hacking

 Netatmo Welcome is a smart camera, which is capable of recognizing faces, streaming recordings into the cloud or alerting the owner in case of a burglary.
 As part of ongoing research into the Internet of Things security, we continued our analysis of the camera and did some hardware hacking.
-We were able to get a root shell on the camera and can now deploy our own Linux or android images on the camera.
+We were able to get a root shell on the camera and can now deploy our Linux or android images on the camera.
 We also found out that the IPsec mode means a constant VPN connection, which the manufacturer uses to send commands to the camera but can/could be used to access each camera remotely.
 With knowledge of how the password protection is working, everyone can get access.
 All you need is a USB to RS232 converter.

 Contents